StuartMcleanOne/Tag-Genius/DESIGN_CHOICES.md

 * **Architectural Consistency:** Both major features of the application now operate on the same robust, scalable, and asynchronous foundation.

 This process not only fixed a critical bug but also validated the project's core architecture and demonstrated the ability to pivot from a simple implementation to a more complex, professional solution based on user-centric analysis.

+## Case Study: Solving the "Stateless UI" Problem with `sessionStorage`

+### The Problem: A Frustrating User Experience

+After successfully implementing the asynchronous Library Splitter, a significant user experience flaw was identified.
+The application's frontend was **stateless**.
+This meant that if the user refreshed the page or navigated to another section and came back, the list of successfully generated split files would disappear from the UI.

+This forced the user into a frustrating workflow: they would have to re-run the entire, time-consuming split process just to see the results again, even though the files were already saved on the server.
+This was an unacceptable user experience for a modern web application.

+### The Solution: A Simple and Effective Frontend State

+To solve this problem without adding complexity to the backend, a frontend-only solution was chosen using the browser's built-in **`sessionStorage`**.
+This acts as a temporary memory that persists for the duration of the browser tab session.

+The implementation was a simple two-step process:
+1.  **Saving State:** After a split job completes successfully, the JavaScript now saves the list of generated file paths as a JSON string into `sessionStorage`.
+2.  **Restoring State:** When the page first loads, a new function (`restorePreviousState`) runs.
+It checks `sessionStorage` for the saved file list.
+If it finds one, it immediately parses the data and uses the existing `displaySplitResults` function to restore the UI to its previous state.

+### The Result: A Seamless and Intuitive Experience

+This quick and effective fix dramatically improves the user experience.
+The UI now "remembers" its last successful state within a session, allowing the user to freely navigate and refresh the page without losing their work.
+This demonstrates a practical, user-centric approach to solving a common web development challenge by choosing the right tool (`sessionStorage`) for a temporary, session-based problem.

+## UX Audit: Post-MVP Workflow Analysis

+After successfully implementing the asynchronous splitter and "Tag this File" functionality, a full end-to-end user test was conducted.
+This test revealed several critical user experience issues that result from the new, more complex application state.

+---

+### 1. State Management Conflict & Stale UI

+* **Observed Problem:** After a user splits a library, navigates away (e.g., to the Action History), and then returns, the UI correctly restores the split results with the message "Restored last successful library split."
+However, if the user then completes a *new* action (like tagging one of the split files), the UI status does not update to reflect this newer, more relevant job.
+It remains "stuck" on the older status.

+* **Analysis:** This is a direct result of the current `sessionStorage` implementation.
+It is only designed to save and restore the state of the *last split job*.
+It has no awareness of other job types.
+When the `restorePreviousState` function runs, it always finds the split data and overwrites the current UI state, creating a stale and misleading status message for the user.

+* **User Impact:** The user is confused about the status of their most recent action.
+The UI is not reflecting the true, current state of the application, which erodes trust.

+---

+### 2. UI Restoration Bug (Broken Download Buttons)

+* **Observed Problem:** When the UI state is restored from `sessionStorage` after a page refresh, the "Download" buttons for the split files no longer function.
+Clicking them does nothing; no download is initiated, and no error is shown.

+* **Analysis:** This points to a silent JavaScript error during the UI re-rendering process.
+While the `displaySplitResults` function correctly rebuilds the visual elements (the list items and buttons), an event listener or another necessary part of the JavaScript context is likely being lost or is not re-initialized correctly during the restoration from `sessionStorage`, breaking the button's functionality.

+* **User Impact:** A core feature becomes non-functional, breaking the user's workflow and preventing them from accessing their files.

+---

+### 3. Workflow Dead End & Ambiguity

+* **Observed Problem:** After a user successfully tags a specific split file (e.g., `Electronic.xml`), the UI provides no clear next step.
+The list of split files remains visible, and the "Download" button for `Electronic.xml` still points to the *original, untagged* version.
+There is no clear way to access the newly created tagged file.

+* **Analysis:** This is a fundamental gap in the user workflow design.
+The UI was designed to handle the **Split → Display Split Results** flow, but a corresponding flow for **Tag Split File → Display Tagged Result** was never implemented.
+The user is left in a state of ambiguity, unsure if the process worked and unable to access their final, desired output.

+* **User Impact:** The primary user goal (getting a tagged file) is not met, resulting in a complete workflow failure and a confusing dead-end experience.